 Best Practices for the Big Three

-So now that you’ve got some general tips on what to include in your bio as a lawyer, let’s look at how you can maximize your bio space on the big three social platforms — Facebook, Twitter and LinkedIn.
+So now that you’ve got some general tips on what to include in your bio as a lawyer, let’s look at how you can maximize your bio space on the big three social platforms — Facebook, LinkedIn, and Twitter.

 Make use of all the options available to you.
 On your main page you can write a short introduction.
 Beyond that, though, click on “About” at the top of your profile and make sure you’ve thoroughly filled in the various sections there.